pretix/pretix/doc/admin/installation/docker_smallscale.rst

 Replace ``stable`` above with a specific version number like ``1.0`` or with ``latest`` for the development version, if you want to.

 Make sure to also read :ref:`update_notes` and the release notes of the version you are updating to.
+Pay special attention to the "Runtime and server environment" section of all release notes between your current and new version.

 .. _`docker_plugininstall`: